Azure/oms-log-analytics-firehose-nozzle/README.md

-SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller IDLE_TIMEOUT              : Keep Alive duration for the firehose consumer LOG_LEVEL                 : Logging level of the nozzle, valid levels: DEBUG, INFO, ERROR LOG_EVENT_COUNT           : If true, the total count of events that the nozzle has received and sent will be logged to OMS as CounterEvents
+SKIP_SSL_VALIDATION       : If true, allows insecure connections to the UAA and the Trafficcontroller IDLE_TIMEOUT              : Keep Alive duration for the firehose consumer LOG_LEVEL                 : Logging level of the nozzle, valid levels: DEBUG, INFO, ERROR LOG_EVENT_COUNT           : If true, the total count of events that the nozzle has received and sent will be logged to OMS Log Analytics as CounterEvents
-LOG_EVENT_COUNT_INTERVAL  : The time interval of logging event count to OMS
+LOG_EVENT_COUNT_INTERVAL  : The time interval of logging event count to OMS Log Analytics
 ```